Monastery of the Temptation: Crusader period

 When the Crusaders conquered the area in 1099, they built two churches on the site: one in a cave halfway up the cliff and a second on the summit.
 They referred to the site as Mons Quarantana (compare with quarante in modern French and quaranta in modern Italian, both meaning forty, the number of days in the Gospel account of Jesus's fast).

 Late Ottoman period

 The land upon which the modern monastery was built was purchased by the Orthodox Church in 1874.
 In 1895, the monastery was constructed around a crude cave chapel that marks the stone where Jesus sat during his fast.

 The Orthodox Church, along with its Palestinian Orthodox followers purchaser, originally attempted to build a church at the summit, but were unsuccessful; the unfinished walls of that church are located on a slope above the monastery.

 Palestinian Authority

 In 1998, a cable car was built from Jericho's Tell es-Sultan to the level of the monastery by an Austrian-Swiss company as a tourist attraction for the year 2000.

 As of 2002, three Orthodox monks were dwelling in the monastery and were guiding visitors to the site.

-At present there is a restaurant, a café, and a souvenir shop at the monastery entrance for the tourists.